mariio4chunk/MariioChatV1.1/replit.md

 ## Overview

 This is a full-stack chat application built with React, Express.js, and TypeScript.
-The application features a modern chat interface that allows users to interact with an AI assistant powered by Kluster AI's Llama model.
+The application features a modern chat interface that allows users to interact with an AI assistant powered by Google Gemini AI.
 The system uses a monorepo structure with shared schema definitions and implements real-time messaging capabilities.

 ## System Architecture